konkit/programmerjournal/README.md

 # TODO
-* Top 3 important things today
+* Top 3 important things today - one priority list on frontend instead of 3 ?
 * Fix moving to daily from monthly
 * Fix migration, so that migrating back and forth just modifies the status
 * Migrate from emitters to a separate service